Skip to main content

 No Way But Forward

 What is life really like in the disparaged Gaza Strip?
-No Way but Forward takes you there via a set of deeply human accounts of three ordinary young Palestinian men over the past thirty years.
+No Way But Forward takes you there via a set of deeply human accounts of three ordinary young Palestinian men over the past thirty years, including the year following October 7, 2023.
 Their lives have been riddled with oppressive military constraint, violence, humiliation, and loss.
 Yet along with their parents, wives, and children, they have persevered in making an honorable life for themselves.
 These narratives are gripping, instructive, inspiring, tragic, and universally relevant as tales of survival, endurance, and hope.

-Advance Praise for No Way But Forward
+Praise for No Way But Forward

 WALID KHALIDI, author of From Haven to Conquest

-SARA ROY, Harvard University, author of The Gaza Strip
+SARA ROY, author of The Gaza Strip

 TAREQ BACONI, author of Hamas Contained